-Despite challenges posed by increased material costs, supply chain disruptions and labour shortages, the UK construction industry continues to grow
+Despite widespread challenges for those working in property and the built environment, such as rising material costs, supply chain disruptions and labour shortages, the UK construction industry is still expected to grow over the coming years

 What areas can I work in?